bitcynth/usbip-win/README.md

+# Note

+This is a fork of [cezanne/usbip-win](https://github.com/cezanne/usbip-win) that aims to have a release that is properly code signed.

 # USB/IP for Windows

 - This project aims to support both a USB/IP server and a client on Windows platform.